 The NCAA Football Rules Committee has extraordinary pride in the Football Code, which was introduced in 1916 and has been updated several times.
 These guidelines form a harmony of agreement among coaches, players, game officials and administrators that places each contest in an environment of fairness and sportsmanship.
 It is noted that the Code emphasizes the following unethical practices: "Using the helmet as a weapon.
 The helmet is for protection of the player..." and "players and coaches should emphasize the elimination of targeting and initiating contact against a defenseless opponent and/or with the crown of the helmet."
-Every participant in the collegiate football scene shares a responsibility for ethical conduct that enhances the future of this American tradition.
+Every participant in the collegiate football scene shares a responsibility for ethical conduct that enhances the future of this American tradition

-PROTECTION OF DEFENSELESS PLAYERS AND CROWN-OF-HELMET ACTION-In 2008, the committee introduced a separate rule prohibiting initiating contact with the helmet and targeting a defenseless opponent.
-These actions are now in two rules: Targeting/Initiating Contact With the Crown of the Helmet (Rule 9-1-3) and Defenseless Player: Contact to Head or Neck Area (Rule 9-1-4).
+PROTECTION OF DEFENSELESS PLAYERS AND CROWN-OF-HELMET ACTION-In 2008, the committee introduced a separate rule prohibiting forcible contact with the helmet and targeting a defenseless opponent.
+These actions are now in two rules: Targeting and Making Forcible Contact With the Crown of the Helmet (Rule 9-1-3) and Targeting and Making Forcible Contact to Head or Neck Area of a Defenseless Player (Rule 9-1-4).
 Use of the helmet as a weapon and intentional (targeted) contact to the head or neck area are serious safety concerns.
-Flagrant offenders must be disqualified from the game.
+The penalties for fouls under both 9-1-3 and 9-1-4 include automatic disqualification.
 The committee continues to emphasize that coaches and officials must be diligent to insure that players understand and abide by these rules.